nicokist/dnanexus_working_environment/README.md

 Note that it may take some time (~5 min) to download the docker image from [docker.com](https://hub.docker.com/repository/docker/nicokist/dnanexus_working_environment), during this time the message "Waiting for the cwic container to start.." will be shown.

-You may want to run `dx login` to ensure you have the correct credentials within the cwick environment.
+You may want to run `dx login` to ensure you have the correct credentials within the cwic environment.

 By default these containers are not persistent.

 ## Requirements
-The my_cwick applet needs to be present in the project you're working on.
+The my_cwic applet needs to be present in the project you're working on.
 Either copy it over from another project or build it as follows:

 ```
 git clone https://github.com/dnanexus/cwic.git